google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 Shatavari is used as a folk remedy for diarrhea.
 Diarrhea may cause serious problems, such as dehydration and electrolyte imbalance.

-According to a 2005 studyTrusted Source, shatavari helped stop castor oil–induced diarrhea in rats.
-More study is needed to see if shatavari has comparable results in humans.
+According to a 2005 study, Shatavari helped stop castor oil-induced diarrhea in rats.
+More studies are needed to see if Shatavari has comparable results in humans.

 It may act as a diuretic